-The proposed building standards and regulations regarding the design and construction of licensed health facilities ensure protection of the public's health, safety, and welfare of California residents through updated amendments.
-The regulations will not affect worker safety or the state's environment.
+OSHPD promulgates building standards regarding the design and construction of licensed health facilities to ensure the protection of the public's health and safety in the facilities.
+The proposed regulations are necessary for the continued preservation of the health, safety, and welfare of California residents through updated amendments.
+The regulations will not affect worker safety, or the state's environment.